Adam Stenavich

-Adam Walter Stenavich (born March 11, 1983) is an American football coach and former offensive tackle who is the offensive coordinator for the Green Bay Packers of the National Football League (NFL).
+Adam Walter Stenavich (born March 11, 1983) is an American professional football coach and former offensive tackle who is the offensive coordinator for the Green Bay Packers of the National Football League (NFL).
 He previously served as an assistant coach for the San Francisco 49ers, San Jose State University, Northern Arizona University and the University of Michigan.

-Stenavich played college football at the University of Michigan and was signed by the Carolina Panthers as an undrafted free agent in 2006.
+Stenavich played college football for the Michigan Wolverines and was signed by the Carolina Panthers as an undrafted free agent in 2006.
 He has also played for the Green Bay Packers and Dallas Cowboys.

 Early years

 Stenavich graduated from Marshfield High School in Marshfield, Wisconsin.
 At Michigan, he earned a bachelor's degree in history.

 Playing career

 College

 Stenavich took over as starting left tackle at Michigan his sophomore year and kept the spot through his senior year.
 He was named to the All Big Ten first-team in 2004 and the All Big Ten second-team in 2005.
 He was also a recipient of the Hugh R. Rader Jr. Memorial Award as Michigan's top offensive lineman in 2005.